AdobeDocs/experience-manager-cloud-service.en/help/commerce-cloud/integrating/aep.md

 ### Create Dataset

-To store the event data, we have to create a Dataset and this Dataset conforms to the schema definition.
+To store the event data, you must create a Dataset that conforms to the schema definition.
 A dataset is a storage and management construct for a collection of data, typically a table, that contains a schema (columns) and fields (rows).

 -   In the browser, navigate to the __Adobe Experience Platform__ product Home Screen(for example, <https://experience.adobe.com/#/@YOUR-ORG-NAME/sname:prod/platform/home>)